Menu

 • Group size limited to 8 or lodging availability, whichever is smaller.

-• Paved roads & ½ mile of dirt trail from Mill Creek to Duvall, then mostly gravel Snoqualmie Valley Trail to North Bend.
+• Mostly paved roads from Mill Creek to Duvall, then mostly gravel Snoqualmie Valley Trail to North Bend with a paved side trip to see Snoqualmie Falls and ride through Snoqualmie.

 • North Bend Motel, call for reservations 425-888-1121.
 You must make your own lodging reservations (24-hour cancellation policy).

-• ·4 miles paved, 28 miles gravel with a 2.3 mile dark, damp, and unpaved tunnel.
+• 4 miles paved, 28 miles gravel with a 2.3 mile dark, cold, damp, and unpaved tunnel.

-• Mostly Snoqualmie Valley & Palouse to Cascades Trail from North Bend to Hyak, then paved roads to Snoqualmie Pass.
+• Mostly Snoqualmie Valley & Palouse to Cascades Trails from North Bend to Hyak, then paved roads to Snoqualmie Pass.

 • 2 nights at Snoqualmie Pass Summit Inn www.summitinnwashington.com or call 425-434-6300.
 You must make your own lodging reservations (3-day cancellation policy).

-• 9 AM roll out for about 30 miles and about 2,500 feet of gain & descent.
+• 9 AM roll out for about an out-and-back of about 30 miles and about 2,500 feet of gain & descent.

 • Stay 2nd night at Snoqualmie Pass Summit Inn.